BAZBOT123/solo-project-diary-client/README.md

 Lessons I learnt was that I have already done these algorithms before, but just in another way.
 Just trust the process.
 Adding a little hard work, with some research and experimenting with your code will help you in the long run.

-The biggest challenges I faced durying this project was facing problems with occuring bugs in my code.
+The biggest challenges I faced during this project was facing problems with occuring bugs in my code.
 It helps a lot when you are apply console.logs and looking at the following errors in your terminal and console on the browser.